 Must be over 18 years old to participate.
 Helmets are required to be worn on all rides.
 Bringing tools, spare tube and hydration is highly recommended.
-Lights are needed for night rides.
+Lights are needed for evening rides.
 Ride length and pace varies.
-(6, 9, 12, 19 or 25 mile rides at beginner and/or intermediate pace.)
+(10, 12, 19 or 25 mile rides at beginner and/or intermediate pace.)
 Questions?
 Email the crew at Wharton@jorba.org Remember, it is illegal to park in the Batsto Visitor Center lot after dark.
-The forestry sanctioned night rides listed above are for JORBA members and others who participate in Wharton State Forest’s bicycle trail maintenance.
+The forestry sanctioned evening rides listed are for JORBA members and others who participate in Wharton State Forest’s bicycle trail maintenance.

 Fire Tower Trail: Beginners will enjoy following the green circle markers for a fun easy six mile ride.

 Penn Branch Trail: This is the big nineteen mile loop marked with orange circles that overlaps and extends the Fire Tower Trail.
 The terrain is not difficult, but this trail is recommended for experienced riders because of its length.

 Huckleberry Trail: This fun swoopy three mile trail is marked with blue circles and bisects the Penn Branch Trail to provide riders with an apprx. eight mile loop from/to the parking lot.